Author: oadmin

 Baseline performance evaluation is the best place to start with a deep understanding of the program benchmarks, methodology and reporting structure.
 Hospitals should examine their pre- and post-pandemic performance to gauge future performance improvement opportunities.
 The programs are designed to reward based on both current evaluation period performance and improvement in some cases.
 The information is available in hospital-specific reports provided to the facility.

-The second step in improvement should focus on each program and developing an in-depth understanding of how the data is governed, captured and reported in the facility.
 The first program to review is the Hospital-Acquired Conditions (HAC) program that involves understanding the reporting of the CMS Patient Safety and Adverse Composite score (PSI-90) and infection measures, including Central Line Associated Blood Stream Infections (CLABSI), Catheter-Associated Urinary Tract Infections (CAUTI), Surgical Site Infections (SSI), Methicillin-resistant Staphylococcus aureus bacteremia (MRSA) and Clostridium difficile infection (CDI).
 Hospitals that perform above the 75th percentile, allowing for winsorization and comparative performance, will be penalized after FY 2023 by a 1% payment reduction.

 The second program to focus on it the HRRP